mjgs/routes-builder/Readme.md

   'middleware.middleware2' functions will be executed, followed by the per route middleware 'middleware.middleware3' and 'middleware.middleware4', and finally the request will be handled by the landing-pages.first_lp function.

-  A route table is created so you can easily view the routes during development by browsing to http://localhost:3000/routes-table:
+  A route table is created to easily view the routes during development by browsing to http://localhost:3000/routes-table:

   ![alt tag](https://raw.githubusercontent.com/mjgs/routes-builder/master/lib/html/routes-table.jpg)